basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying.md

 keywords: [developers, client, 2i, search]
 ---

-Now that we've had a taste of the CRUD interface for Riak, let's look into a few ways to lay out and query our data - Secondary Indices and Key/Value.
+Now that we've had a taste of the CRUD interface for Riak, let's look into a few ways to lay out and query our data - Secondary Indexes and Key/Value.

 ###Configuration Changes
 Before we experiment with these methods, we will have to change our Riak instance's configuration a little bit.